jcklie/academic/content/post/2019-05-01-ludum-dare-44/index.md

 You can find our game on the [LD44 website](https://ldjam.com/events/ludum-dare/44/cash-clash) and the source code on [Github](https://github.com/jcklie/ludum-dare-44).
 After we submitted our game, we rated other games, as then your game gets more exposure on the competitions' website.
 Now we wait 3 weeks for our score.

-You can find a gameplay video on Youtube, where I play against some AI players.
+You can find a gameplay video on YouTube, where I play against some AI players.

 <iframe align="middle" width="560" height="315" src="https://www.youtube.com/embed/Ydjk-2oP6GQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>